 2) (integer) 0

-In the above example, the first command shows the result as “1” for both the visitors’ IP addresses, indicating that these items do exist.
+In the above example, the first command shows the result as “1” for both the visitors’ IP addresses, indicating that both of them may exist.
 The second command displays "0" for one of the visitor’s IP addresses, indicating that the item certainly does not exist.

 - Learn more about RedisBloom in the Quick Start tutorial.